 2.65.
-For a multi-unit nuclear power plant site on which several units are co-located, the accident management programme is required to consider concurrent accidents affecting multiple units, in accordance with para.
+For a multiple unit nuclear power plant site, the accident management programme is required to consider concurrent accidents affecting multiple units, in accordance with para.
 5.8A of SSR-2/2 (Rev. 1) [6].

 2.66.
-Accident management guidance should include the equipment and supporting procedures necessary to respond to accidents that may affect multiple units on the same site and last for extended periods of time.
-Personnel should have adequate skills for using such equipment and implementing supporting procedures, and adequate staffing plans should be developed for emergency response on sites with multiple units.
+Accident management guidance should include the equipment and supporting procedures necessary to respond to accidents that might affect multiple units on the same site and last for extended periods of time.
+Personnel should have adequate skills to use such equipment and implement supporting procedures, and adequate staffing plans should be developed for emergency response at sites with multiple units.

 2.67.
 Some events, especially natural hazards, may result in similar challenges to all units on the site.
-Therefore staffing plans should take into account situations where multiple units on the same site have been affected simultaneously and some plant personnel have been temporarily or permanently incapacitated.
+Therefore, staffing plans should take into account situations in which multiple units at the same site have been affected simultaneously and some plant personnel have been temporarily or permanently incapacitated.

 2.68.
 In the case of multiple unit sites with shared safety related equipment or systems, the possible continued use of a unit that has not been affected should be taken into account in the accident management guidance.
-Pre-defined criteria should be established to decide whether or not the operating units at the same site should be shut down in the event of a severe accident.
+Predefined criteria should be established to decide whether the operating units at the same site should be shut down in the event of a severe accident.

 2.69.
-Requirement 33 of SSR-2/1 (Rev. 1) [3] states that "Each unit shall have its own safety systems and its own safety features for design extension conditions."
+Requirement 33 of SSR-2/1 (Rev. 1) [3] states that "Each unit of a multiple unit nuclear power plant shall have its own safety systems and shall have its own safety features for design extension conditions."
 To further enhance safety, means of allowing interconnections between units of a multiple unit nuclear power plant are required to be considered in the design for accident management (see para.
 5.63 of SSR-2/1 (Rev. 1) [3]).
 Additionally, the sharing of support systems does occur in old plants.
-Special care should be used to identify the potential impact on any equipment or systems that might be shared between units, in particular from the point of view of adequate capacity of the shared systems.
+Special care should be used to identify the potential impact on any equipment or systems that might be shared between units to ensure adequate capacity of the shared systems.

 2.70.
-The effectiveness of equipment and the emergency response facilities (e.g. the main control room and/or the technical support centre) that are shared by different units should be assessed for cases where accidents, including accidents more severe than the design basis accidents, occur simultaneously at several units.
+The effectiveness of equipment and the emergency response facilities (e.g. the main control room, the technical support centre) that are shared by different units should be assessed for cases in which accidents, including accidents more severe than the design basis accidents, occur simultaneously at several units.

 2.71.
-If structures, systems, and components that are used for severe accident management are shared between different units, an assessment should be performed as to whether safe shutdown will be achievable for the other units in the event of an accident at one unit.
+If structures, systems and components that are used for severe accident management are shared between different units, an assessment should be performed to determine whether safe shutdown will be achievable for the other units in the event of an accident at one unit.

 2.72.
-When other units are located at a neighbouring site close to the site at which a severe accident has occurred, sharing of information with the operating organizations of those neighbouring units should be considered, so as to determine whether expected dose rates and other environmental conditions due to dispersion of radioactive material from the site at which the accident has occurred may affect access to units at the neighboring site.
+When other units are located at a neighbouring site close to the site at which a severe accident has occurred, the sharing of information with the operating organizations of those neighbouring units should be considered.
+Such communication would help to determine whether expected dose rates and other environmental conditions due to dispersion of radioactive material from the site at which the accident has occurred might affect access to units at the neighbouring site.

 2.73.
-The accident management guidance should address the possibility that more than one unit, or all units, may be affected concurrently by simultaneous accidents, including the possibility that damage propagates from one unit to another, or that damage to one unit is caused by actions taken at another unit.
+The accident management guidance should address the possibility that more than one unit, or all units, might be affected concurrently by simultaneous accidents, including the possibility that damage will propagate from one unit to another or that damage to one unit will be caused by actions taken at another unit.